JoshMarler/react-juce/docs/guides/Integrating_Your_Project.md

 Ok, so you're ready to add some React.js to your JUCE project.
 Whether that's a totally new project or a preexisting project, getting React-JUCE involved is the same.
 If you're starting your project from scratch, I recommend running through the [Getting started with the Projucer](https://docs.juce.com/master/tutorial_new_projucer_project.html) tutorial on the JUCE website, if you haven't already.

 Now before we write any code, we have to add React-JUCE to our JUCE project.
 Fortunately, JUCE makes this super easy with the JUCE module format, and React-JUCE abides by that format.
 Follow along with the [Manage JUCE modules](https://docs.juce.com/master/tutorial_manage_projucer_project.html#tutorial_manage_projucer_project_managing_modules) section of the Projucer tutorial, wherein you'll need to add the React-JUCE module by pointing the Projucer to its location on disk.
-The actual React-JUCE JUCE module is located in the `blueprint` subdirectory of the root of the React-JUCE project.
+The actual React-JUCE JUCE module is located in the `react_juce` subdirectory of the root of the React-JUCE project.

 ## Template Generator